Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard Shredding Reputations In The Name Of Divorce

 Brad Pitt, Johnny Depp, Angelina Jolie, and Amber Heard have spent a lot of time building a good reputation in their careers and personal lives.
 Now, these benevolent images are crumbling on both sides as fans and celebrity friends choose sides in the fray.
 Who is going to end up with the most Brad Pitt and Angelina Jolie fans?
 Will Amber Heard destroy her budding career?

-Are Brad Pitt, Angelina Jolie, Johnny Depp, and Amber Heard hurting themselves, their children, and each other, by airing all this in public?
+Are Brad Pitt, Angelina Jolie, Johnny Depp, and Amber Heard hurting themselves, their children, and each other by airing all this in public?

 [Featured Image by Jason Merrit and Kevin Winter/Getty Images]